 In terms of specific types of BSR territories the messages are, with certain distortions, fairly clear: these areas are with the exception of coastal areas generally lagging behind in most aspects of socioeconomic development.
-At the same time harnessing the potential in such territories poses considerable possibilities.
-Bringing all BSR regions that lag behind the EU 2020 employment target up to target levels would by the year 2020 imply more than two million new jobs created in the region.
+At the same time harnessing the potential in such territories poses considerable possibilities and must be addressed in order to reach the EU 2020 employment target and develop 2 million new jobs in this region.